 A 9&7 result in golf stands for an overwhelming victory in match play, signaling that one opponent established an unbeatable nine-hole lead with only seven holes remaining.
 It highlights the aggressive, head-to-head nature of this format and serves as a testament to one person's absolute mastery - or another's total collapse - on the day.

 Understanding terms like 9&7 is just one part of feeling more comfortable on the course, but really succeeding in match play comes down to having the right strategy for every single hole.
 Our powerful, A.I. powered golf coach, Caddie AI, gives you intelligent, personalized, and on-demand strategic advice for any hole you face.
-By analyzing thousands of data points, it can recommend the smartest way to play a hole to maximize your-chances of a win, helping you build a smart plan to beat your opponent so you don't even have an opportunity to beat you again on the same hole again every time.
+By analyzing thousands of data points, it can recommend the smartest way to play a hole to maximize your chances of a win, helping you build a smart plan to beat your opponent.